Travp333/PoliticalPartyClassifier/political-party-classifier-master/README.md

 # political-party-classifier
 A program that uses Naive Bayes to classify political parties from provided speeches.
-Group assignment in AI, written with Travis Parks.
+Group assignment in AI, written by Travis Parks and Lyndsey Brandon.